 - Change the length of your loan to fit your needs better

 - Remove or Add a Co-Signer

 - Take a pause in your payment cycle

 SUCCESS!
 The Credit Union has accepted you as a member.
 They refinanced what was left of your auto loan.
 So let’s say (to make it easy) they refinance $8000 at 11%.
 Your new payment is going to be $174 a month.
 Already, you are going to save a couple of grand in interest.
 Not only are you saving thousands in interest each year, but you’re also going to save about $828 a year on monthly payments.
-Better yet, because they need time to enter you into their system and get the paperwork finalized and get your payment book out to you; you get to take a month off before making your next payment.
-Win/Win… but there is still one more benefit to talk about.
+Better yet, because they need time to enter you into their system, get the paperwork finalized, and get your payment book out to you, you get to take a month off before making your next payment.
+Win/Win… but there is still one more benefit to discuss.

 You are probably going to be improving your credit score…

 This is especially true if you refi with a different institution than you are currently with.
 Think about it; if you can reduce your monthly payment, you free up more cash.
-This extra cash could be used on bills, food, clothes or (more wisely) investments.
+This extra cash could be used on bills, food, clothes, or (more wisely) investments.
 This looks great on your credit.
-In fact, the less money you are obligated to pay, the better your credit score will look.
-The idea is that the lower your monthly payments are, the easier it would be to meet your other obligations.
+The less money you are obligated to pay, the better your credit score will look.
+The idea is that the lower your monthly payments are, the easier it will be to meet your other obligations.

-Now, because the other institution essential bought the loan from the first (and providing that you stay current on your payments), your credit report will (eventually) reflect a loan paid-in-full and a brand new start date for the new loan you took out.
-Refinancing and loan modifications such as this will affect your credit score when they are reported to the credit bureaus as an entirely new loan.
-This normally equates in a positive bump of your credit rating over time and when your payments continue on in a steady fashion.
+Now, because the other institution essentially bought the loan from the first (providing that you stay current on your payments), your credit report will (eventually) reflect a loan paid in full and a brand new start date for the new loan you took out.
+Refinancing and loan modifications such as this will affect your credit score when reported to the credit bureaus as an entirely new loan.
+This usually equates to a positive bump in your credit rating over time and when your payments continue steadily.

 See Financial/Legal/Tax Disclaimer